TamraPeterson/fs-journal/quizzes/week03.md

 ```
 <!-- enter you answer in the space below -->
 ```
+        property.value   or
+        let property = "Tim" ?
+        ...
+I'm not sure I understand the question
 ```
 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->